 Boys & Girls of Prisoners Foundation - BGPF

-"The Pirelli family, founders of the Boys and Girls of Prisoner’s Foundation’s Calicinto Ranch in San Jacinto, chose to do something about this problem because of a child’s cry to God in a Sunday School classroom for his daddy that was taken away to prison in 2002."
+"A need founded the Boys and Girls of Prisoner’s Foundationin San Jacinto, and we chose to do something about this problem because of a child’s cry to God in a Sunday School classroom for his daddy that was taken away to prison in 2002."

 Our hope is to redirect children’s lives so they will start new traditions and will break the cycle of crime that was set before them,” said Pirelli.
 “To give them hope for a fulfilled, productive life so they can make a difference in their families, schools and communities.
 These children are shown ‘remodeling through modeling.